top of page

 • Tai.
 This core principle of karate means ‘body’.
 Physical training is essential in karate to develop strength, speed, and flexibility.

-The above serve as core principles of karate and get us closer to understanding what is karate.
+All of these are core principles of karate, bringing us closer to understanding what karate is.
 But let’s dig even deeper and look at the key elements of karate.

 What are the Key Elements of Karate?